mstan19/text-editor-ms/README.md

 If you would like to contribute to this project, please email me.
 My email can be found in the Questions section.

 ## Tests
-Currently, there is no tests for this project.
+Currently, there are no tests for this project.

 ## Questions